Bishnu Dey, a difficult poet for the reader of his time

 He received several awards-- Sahitya Akademi Award, Nehru Smriti Award, Rastriya Jnanpith Award, Soviet Land Award for Rushti Panchashati and others.

-Tomorrow marks the 108th birth anniversary of the multitalented personality.
+July 17 marked the 110th birth anniversary of the multitalented personality.

 The writer is a freelance contributor.